akenofu/HackAllTheThings/docs/Desktop Application Testing/C++ Win32 Applications.md

 **Usage**

-1. To capture network traffic using Winshark, you have to simply activate network tracing through netsh:
+1. To capture network traffic using Winshark , you have to simply activate network tracing through netsh:
 ```batch
 netsh.exe trace start capture=yes report=no correlation=no
 ```